BBVA/gitbook/bbva_labs_security.md

 ## Our projects

-We like Open Source and we believe the mantra "Don't reinvent the wheel'.
+We like Open Source and we believe the mantra "Don't reinvent the wheel".

 We create projects that tray to cover a gap that we found and are not covered by other Open Source projects or commercial solutions.